lanicon/Framework-for-Data-Classification/README.md

-# Mini Framework for Data Classification
+# Framework for Data Classification

 This framework is created as a baseline to solve standard data classification problems.
-It features the use of machine learning algorithms, such as logistic regression and machine learning to classify the [NMIST dataset](http://yann.lecun.com/exdb/mnist/).
+It features the use of machine learning algorithms, such as logistic regression and neural network, to classify the [NMIST dataset](http://yann.lecun.com/exdb/mnist/).

 The NMIST dataset is first divided into: